 It takes a brave soul to do this because it forces you to see things from a new perspective.

-- Why did they have the point of view they had?
+- Why did they have the point of view that they had?
 Was it their upbringing?
 Or were they missing some of the facts?

-11. Rewrite history – seriously
+11. Rewrite History

 - Go back in time.
 Maybe to when your parents were children, or when your grandparents were children!

 Journaling Prompts: If I was _________ living in the year _____, this is what my typical day would look like (start with what happens first thing in the morning and write out the entire day until bed.
 When you’re done, reflect on your writing and notice if any “themes” stand out between your current life and this imaginary life.)

-So what you’re going to do is write a letter.
+So, what you’re going to do is write a letter.

-- Is there something you want to tell someone but have never found the words to?
-Do you feel like you need to explain?
+- Is there something you want to tell someone but have never found the words to… or feel like you need to explain?

-As you write, imagine your throat chakra opening up and joy flowing through your body!
+- As you write, imagine your throat chakra opening up and joy flowing through your body!

 - Would you make sure all kids had loving parents?
 End hunger?
 End hate?
 Do away with natural disasters?
-Fix hurting countries?

-14. Journal about… anyone!
+14. Journal About Anyone